sarahzzylka/Graduate-Neuroscience-Grants/contributing.md

 #### Formatting an entry or adding a new entry:
 Each entry has 5 columns and the markdown table entry in the following format
 ```| Fellowship name | Deadline | Citizenship requirements | Eligibility | Details |```.

+Add appropriate links in the entry for easy validation and fast merging.

+If you are updating an entry, please add a small comment in the pull request explaining what has changed or what is
+incorrect.